bag7044/IDS2024S/exam/Final/README.md

 What is the difference between model validation and calibration?

 what are aesthetics in data visualization?
 Name a few aesthetics that can appear in a data visualization.
+  All data visualizations map data values into quantifiable features of the resulting graphic.
+Position, Shape, Size, Color, Line Width, Line Type

 Best visualization coloring.
+  The purple/pink to green is better as we could have a color blind audience which would switch up the red and green.

 Visualization color scales.
 What is each color-scale good for in Data Science?
+ A) Qualitative
+ B) Data Values
+ C) Diverging
+ D) Highlight

 Name the three pillars of science.
+  predictive computing numerical simulation data-driven discovery via machine learning, deep learning

 Is logical implication the same as physical causation?
 Explain with a real-world example.
+  No, if everything were to be proven we would be able to accurately predict the weather but reality is not the same as logical implications.
+What we gather and reality are two separate categories.
+  1. It is okay I would show both quadratic, exponential, and linear for more data.
+  2. Accuracy of weather as there was not recordings or recordings of data could be off.
+  3. Positive.
+  4. Yes as it shows what happens over a period of time.
+  5. 0.05

 Suppose we have fit the following red-line to the following blue dataset representing the global temperature increase of Earth over the past centuries.
 global land temperature of Earth